Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: Applications

 \section{Applications}

 As an application for our results in Theorem \ref{MainTheorem}, we consider the spatially extended FitzHugh-Nagumo system with noise.
 Originally, this was stated by FitzHugh \cite{FitzHugh1} as a system of ODEs simplifying the famous Hodgkin-Huxley model \cite{HodgkinHuxley} for the generation of an action potential in a neuron in terms of a voltage variable $v$ and a so-called recovery variable $w$.
 Its spatially extended version is a model for the propagation of the action potential in the axon of a neuron.
-See e.\,g. the monographs \cite{Ermentrout, Keener} for more details on the deterministic case.
+See, e.\,g., the monographs \cite{Ermentrout, Keener} for more details on the deterministic case.
 Now consider this system subject to external noise only in the voltage variable $v$.
 Together with the original parameters from \cite{FitzHugh2} this reads as

 equipped with homogeneous Neumann boundary conditions in $0$ and $L$.
-One can immediately see, that \eqref{eq:FHN} is of the type \eqref{eq:SRDE}.
+The noise $\eta$ is modeled by $\sqrt{Q} W(t)$ with a cylindrical Wiener process $W$ on $H$ and $Q$ to be specified below.
+One can immediately see that \eqref{eq:FHN} is of the type \eqref{eq:SRDE}.
 The first mathematical rigorous analysis of this equation in the context of mild solutions can be found in \cite{BonaccorsiFHN}.
-It has been observed in e.\,g. \cite{TuckwellFHN} that this system has traveling pulse solutions (Figure \ref{fig}) which may break down due to the influence of the external noise, hence there is no transmission of the signal from $0$ to $L$.
-This phenomenon is usually referred to as the propagation failure and one is interested in calculating its probability depending on the strength of the external noise, see \cite{TuckwellFHN} for a heuristic approach.
+It has been observed, e.\,g., in \cite{TuckwellFHN} that this system has traveling pulse solutions (Figure \ref{fig}) which may break down due to the influence of the external noise, hence there is no transmission of the signal from $0$ to $L$.
+This phenomenon is usually referred to as the propagation failure and one is interested in calculating its probability depending on the strength of the external noise; see \cite{TuckwellFHN} for a heuristic approach.

+\textbf{Numerical Approximation:} The numerical approximation in the study \cite{TuckwellFHN} is done via finite difference approximations in space and the Euler-Maruyama scheme in time.
+Set $\Delta x = L/n$ and $\Delta t = T/(4n^2)$ and denote by $(x_i)_i$,$(t_j)_j$ the equidistant grids corresponding to this.
+Approximating $v$ and $w$ in $(x_i, t_j)$ by $v_{i,j}$ and $w_{i,j}$ results in the scheme

+with iid standard normal random variables $N_{i,j}$.
+Note that the author assumes that $\eta$ is space-time white noise, hence the approximated noise only has this simple structure.

+\textbf{The Covariance Operator:} Although the noise is supposed to be white in time and space, we may use Theorem \ref{MainTheorem} to deduce convergence of the spatial approximation.
+Using properly scaled versions of the bump function

+one can construct a smooth kernel $q$ seeing only local interactions up to some distance $n^\ast$ and satisfying $q^n_{k,l} = n \delta_{k,l}$ for $n \leq n^\ast$, thus the numerical approximations using $Q$ and $I$, i.\,e., space-time white noise, as covariance operator do not differ.